hellof2e/vite-plugin-dev-inspector/packages/core/README.md

 ## Notes
-Vite-plugin-component-inspector is fork from [vite-plugin-vue-inspector](https://github.com/webfansplz/vite-plugin-vue-inspector) and I rewrote it in order to better serve my working scenarios.
+Vite-plugin-dev-inspector is fork from [vite-plugin-vue-inspector](https://github.com/webfansplz/vite-plugin-vue-inspector) and I rewrote it in order to better serve my working scenarios.

 ## License